Stephen Curry Makes a Little Girl's Dream Come True

 "My dad and I visited the Under Armour website and were disappointed to see that there were no Curry 5's for sale under the girls section," Morrison's letter continues.
 "However, they did have them for sale under the boys section, even to customize.
 I know you support girl athletes because you have two daughters and you host an all girls basketball camp.
 I hope you can work with Under Armour to change this because girls want to rock the Curry 5's too."

-After seeing the letter, Curry took to the time to correct this error and sent Morrison a sweet message.
+After seeing the letter, Curry took the time to correct this error and sent Morrison a sweet message.

 "Hey Riley, I appreciate your concern and have spent the last 2 days talking to Under Armour about how we can fix the issue," Curry's response states.
 "Unfortunately, we have labeled smaller sizes as 'boys' on the website.
 We are correcting this NOW!
 I want to make sure you can wear my kicks proudly—so I am going to send you a pair of Curry 5's now AND you'll be one of the first kids to get the Curry 6."